Your local guide to the Sussex Flea Market!

 There is plenty of convenient off-street parking on three sides of Princess Louise Park, just five

-to 15 minutes' walk away.
-This means you can quickly get down to deal hunting after you arrive.
-And you
+This means you can quickly get down to bargain hunting after you arrive.
+And you will find it easy to

-will find it easy to stash your loot and get back to shopping again and again!
-However, these lots fill very quickly,
+stash your loot and get back to shopping again and again!
+However, these lots fill very quickly, so you're strongly encouraged

-to navigate through the 100 acres.
-Note which gate you use when you arrive to make finding your vehicle easier.
+use when you arrive to make finding your vehicle easier.

 Accommodation

-a year in advance, to ensure your spot.
+in advance, to ensure your spot.

 Campgrounds

-Lone Pine Park Campgrounds and Cabins 45 Lone Pine Rd, Penobsquis 433-4007
+Lone Pine Park Campgrounds and Cabins 45 Lone Pine Rd, Penobsquis (506) 433-4007

 New to the flea market?